murrain/handbook/about-aptible/talent.md

 * Fully Remote Team: Work from Anywhere in U.S. Pacific-Eastern Time Zones

 ### Base Salary
-Aptible's goal is that 100% of our employees' total compensation is in line with [X]th percentile for their personal market and Aptible's market.
+Aptible's goal is that 100% of our employees' total compensation is in line with 90th percentile for their personal market and Aptible's market.

 For most employees, Base Salary at Aptible is equivalent to Total Cash Compensation according to benchmarks.
 Save for a few select roles, Aptible does not use bonus compensation based on performance, opting instead to reward employees with generous top of market salaries in exchange for the expectation that every employee will make significant contributions to Aptible's success.